Ranking nodes in bipartite systems with a non-linear iterative map: Abstract

 \section{Abstract}

+Ranking nodes in networks according to a defined measure of importance is an extensively studied task, with applications in ecology, economic trade networks, and social networks.
 This paper introduces a method based on a non-linear iterative map to evaluate node relevance in bipartite networks.
-By tuning a single parameter $\gamma$, the method captures different concepts of node importance, including established measures like degree centrality, eigenvector centrality and the fitness-complexity ranking used in economics.
-The algorithm's flexibility allows for efficient ranking optimization tailored to specific tasks.
-As an illustrative example, we apply this method to ecological mutualistic networks, where ranking quality can be assessed by the extinction area - the rate at which the system collapses when species are removed in a certain order.
-The map with the optimal $\gamma$ value, which is dataset-specific, surpasses existing ranking methods on this task.
+By tuning a single parameter $\gamma$, the method captures different concepts of node importance, including established measures like degree centrality, eigenvector centrality and the fitness-complexity ranking.
+The algorithm's flexibility allows for efficient ranking optimization tailored to specific tasks, outperforming state-of-the-art algorithms.
+We apply this method to ecological mutualistic networks, where ranking quality can be assessed by the extinction area - the rate at which the system collapses when species are removed in a certain order.
+The map with the optimal $\gamma$ value surpasses existing ranking methods on this task.
 Additionally, our method excels in evaluating nestedness, another crucial structural property of ecological systems, requiring specific node rankings.
-The final part of the paper explores the theoretical aspects of the map, revealing a phase transition at a critical $\gamma$ value dependent on the data structure that can be characterized analytically for random networks.
-Near the critical point, the map exhibits unique features and a distinctive \quotes{triangular} packing pattern of the adjacency matrix.
+Finally, we explore theoretical aspects of the map, revealing a phase transition at a critical $\gamma$ dependent on the data structure that can be characterized analytically for random networks.
+Near the critical point, the map exhibits unique features and a distinctive \quotes{triangular} packing pattern of the incidence matrix.